-If you’re just starting out, I’d recommend not even using review scores.
+If you’re just starting out, I’d recommend not even using review scores (which I recently ditched).
 Be the change in the system.
 Don’t let people focus on that meaningless number and never even think about trying to get on Metacritic (and you’ll probably be asked at some point if you are on Metacritic by a PR person, and if that happens and you’re not then you can pretty much expect to not being receiving a copy of that game).
 Don’t be a “me too” reviewer.
 Be honest, and be thorough.
 Scores don’t matter, so don’t feel you have to use them simply because most others do.
 And if you think there is some power in slapping a meaningless number on a game (“I give this a 4 out of 10!”), like it is anything more than your opinion, then don’t even bother to jump in the game of reviewing.

 All told, writing game reviews should be something that is fun for you, and it can be rewarding.
 Read the reviews written by other bloggers, and I mean actually READ the reviews, and leave them comments.
 Become part of the games blogging community, because I guarantee you connecting with other bloggers who are interested in the same things you are and getting to know them by reading their content and discussing it with them is far more rewarding than getting some free video game.